To Do

 • The Respect Education and Title IX Rights courses encompass information on healthy relationships and sexual misconduct, as well as resources available to you following incidents of concern.

 • You will receive a personalized link to complete all of the required training with more information about the courses.
-Modules are due January 16, 2026.
+Modules are due August 28, 2026 for Fall admits and January 15, 2027 for Spring admits.

 • Mental Health and Counseling Service